davidcanovas/corpus-processing-tools/README.md

 ## frequence_counter.py
 This scripts lists the most frequent words in a file.
 In this script, it lists the 200 most common words, complete with the number of occurrences.

+## remove_duplicates.py
+This script removes duplicate lines from a file.